The Shipyards Festival is a music festival and street party at the waterfront in the Lower Lonsdale district of North Vancouver in September.

 Festival Activities

-The Shipyards Festival includes live music, DJ music, artisan vendors, a Family Zone with kid-friendly activities, food trucks, a beer garden station and community information stalls.
+The Shipyards Festival includes live music, DJ music, artisan vendors, a Family Zone, food trucks, beer garden stations and community information stalls.

 Beer Gardens

-There were two areas at the festival where folks ages 19+ can enjoy craft beers and other adult beverages while listening to the music.
+There are typically a couple of areas at the festival where people ages 19+ can enjoy craft beers and other adult beverages while listening to the music.
 Usually, one of the beer gardens is on the waterfront side of the Polygon Gallery close to Lonsdale Quay.
 The other is at Shipbuilders’ Square where the main live music takes place.

 Bedouin Soundclash Concert Video